 15 of 45 people who were tested for COVID-19 on Friday have been given positive results.

-It is thought the virus spread at end of season parties and people coming t make their final turns of the season as other ski areas had shut.
+It is thought the virus spread at end of season parties and people coming to make their final turns of the season as other ski areas had shut.

-“About a week ago, I noticed people were letting their guard down,” said the major of the municipality to local media.
+“About a week ago, I noticed people were letting their guard down,” said the mayor of the municipality to local media.